Salmon vs. Beef — Health Impact and Nutrition Comparison

-Salmon classifies as part of the oily fish species, that are known for containing a high level of oils and, therefore, fat-soluble vitamins and omega-3 fatty acids.
+Salmon classifies as part of the oily fish species known for containing a high level of oils and, therefore, fat-soluble vitamins and omega-3 fatty acids.

-Stake is classified as red meat, whereas fish is considered to be white meat.
+Steak is popularly known as red meat but is salmon red meat?
+Despite salmon's red color, fish is considered to be white meat.

 Salmon and beef are distinctly different from each other by their appearances.
-Salmon usually has a red or orange hue when raw, which loses its colour as it gets cooked, becoming closer to shades of pink or white.
-Salmon meat also has visible wavy white lines, called marbling.
-These lines can appear to be stronger or barely visible, depending on whether the fish was farm raised or wild caught.
+Salmon usually has a red or orange hue when raw and loses its color as it gets cooked, becoming closer to shades of pink or white.
+Salmon meat also has visible wavy white lines called marbling.
+These lines can appear stronger or be barely visible, depending on whether the fish was farm-raised or wild-caught.

-Raw beef, on the other hand, has a bright red colour that gets darker when exposed to oxygen.
-Beef also has marbling, however, it looks irregular and less orderly compared to salmon.
-The marbling in beef depends on the cattle, as well as which part of it the meat is from.
+On the other hand, raw beef has a bright red color that gets darker when exposed to oxygen.
+Beef also has marbling; however, it looks irregular and less orderly compared to salmon.
+The marbling in beef depends on the cattle, as well as which part of the meat it is.

 Taste and Use